jyutzler/Bridge-Systems/system.md

 Overcaller will normally have a weak hand and will pass or make a minimum response.
 With a strong hand or freakier distribution, overcaller will make some other bid.
 ### Doubles
-A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).
+A double is for takeout over a partscore bid (4♦ or lower) and penalty over opening game bids (4♥ or higher).
-However, advancer may pull the double with undisclosed length and/or poor defensive values.
+However, advancer may pull the double with undisclosed distribution and/or poor defensive values.

 A below-game jump response to a takeout double is invitational (9-12 declarer points).
 To force for one round, responder cuebids opener’s suit.
+This is forcing to game by an unpassed hand.

 Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
 If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.
 ### Landy vs 1NT